JP-aloha/btt-swift-sdk/README.md

 }
 ```

-### How To disable

-If you want to turn off screen tracking, you need to set the enableScreenTracking configuration to false, This applies to both SwiftUI and UIKit.
-It stops automatic UIKIt viewControllers tracking, including the tracking done by the bttTrackScreen(_ screenName: String) modifier in SwiftUI.
+To dissable screen tracking, You need to set the enableScreenTracking configuration to false like bellow, This will ignore UIViewControllers activities and bttTrackScreen() modifier calls.

 ```swift
  BlueTriangle.configure { config in